Think entrepreneurship might play a role in your future?

 Participants are required to attend all sessions of PreLaunch and conduct 15-20 customer interviews over the course of the 8 week program.
 Typically this program is oversubscribed and those that do not get in during a given semester are added to the top of the list for the following semester.

-The Spring 2019 Cohort is currently in session and is no longer accepting applications.
+The Fall 2019 Cohort is currently in session and is not currently accepting applications.

 Session 1 (9/18/2019): Orientation

 In this session, we will provide an overview of the Wond’ry and the resources available to Vanderbilt inventors and entrepreneurs.
 CTTC will discuss the policies that govern inventions and products created at Vanderbilt and the process to engage with their office.
 The new Vanderbilt Data Science Institute will highlight how to leverage partnerships with their graduate students and team members to develop prototypes and/or consult on technology.
 You will introduce yourself and your idea.
 The teaching team will provide an overview of the Business Model Canvas and preliminary information about microgrant funding opportunities.

 Session 2 (9/25/2019): Value Proposition Design

 In this session, we walk through how to identify potential customer segments and the best practices to prepare for, engage in, and learn from customer interviews.
 During the 8 week program, participants are expected to conduct 15-20 interviews with potential customers/clients.

 In this session, we look at several different methods to size up your potential market and how to use data to make informed estimates.

 Session 6 (10/30/2019): Perfecting Your Pitch – How to Present Your Idea